Ed Chamberlain

-Ed Chamberlain (born 8 February 1996) is an Ireland international rugby league footballer who plays as a and er for Bradford Bulls, on season-long loan from Hull F.C., in the Super League.
+Ed Chamberlain (born 8 February 1996) is an Ireland international rugby league footballer who plays as a forward or for Hull FC in the Super League.

+He has featured for a number of clubs throughout his career, and played as a er and earlier in his career.

 Background

 Chamberlain was born in Warrington, Cheshire, England.

 Career

 He has previously played for the Widnes Vikings in the Super League, and on loan from Widnes at Whitehaven and the Bradford Bulls in the Championship, Workington Town in League 1 and Salford in the Super League.
 Chamberlain has also spent time on loan from Salford at London during the 2019 RFL Championship season.

 He has been dual-registered with Whitehaven in the Championship.